 The bitter controversy in the Arab world over President Sadat's visit to Israel came to a head at the United Nations on Tuesday afternoon.

-The bitter controversy in the Arab world over President Sadat's visit to Israel came to a head at the United Nations on Tuesday afternoon.
+Background: The bitter controversy in the Arab world over President Sadat's visit to Israel came to a head at the United Nations on Tuesday afternoon.
 Opening a General Assembly debate on the Middle East, the Syrian delegate accused President promptly walked out, refusing to listen to what he called 'Syria's insults'.